-Am I A Bad Parent for Talking Trash About My Kids?
+Am I A Bad Parent For Talking Trash About My Kids?

-I had a really bad week as a Dad.
+Fatherly, I had a really bad week as a Dad.
 First off, I had a super stressful week at work with a couple of projects due and a boss breathing down my neck.
 Then, my kids are at the end of the school year and they were just going crazy.
 My daughter in second grade was basically having a meltdown every night, my baby wasn’t sleeping at all, and my Kindergartner was caught up in all the chaos and just being defiant.
-I was a hell week for my wife and I but we got a baby sitter on Saturday and went over to some friends for a game night.
+It was a hell week for my wife and I but we got a babysitter on Saturday and went over to some friends for a game night.

 While I was there I had some beers and I just started talking about my week and just blowing off some steam, and I called my kids assholes and jerks and was just kind of complaining about all the shit they put me through during the week.
-And then the wife of one of my friends started telling me that I was the asshole for talking like that about my kids and things got really tense.
+And then the wife of one of my friends started telling me that I was the asshole for talking like that about my kids, and things got really tense.

 The thing is, sometimes I feel like it’s good to get this stuff off your chest.
 Anyway, my question is, am I the asshole for talking about my kids like this?
-Is it bad to call your kids names when they are not around? —Jake, via email
+Is it bad to call your kids names when they are not around?

-Jake, I don’t know you well enough to determine if you are a bonafide asshole or not.
-That said, based on the context of your question, it would appear to me that you are just a normal Dad.
+Jake, I don’t know you well enough to determine if you are a bona fide asshole or not.
+That said, based on the context of your question, it would appear to me that you are just a normal dad.
 However, I do understand why someone at a party would take umbrage to you blowing off steam.
 You’re calling little kids names.
 It’s not the best look, even if the impulse is completely natural.

 Parenting is a hard and thankless task.
 Particularly modern parenting.
 We are encouraged to give more time and energy to our children than ever before.
 It’s expected that we are beside them constantly, guiding them, sculpting their little lives.
-Now, whether or not that’s the best way to raise a kid is debatable.
+Whether or not that’s the best way to raise a kid is debatable.
 If you ask me, it’s not.
 Nevertheless, this kind of intensive parenting is considered best practice by people from all walks of life and socioeconomic backgrounds, according to recent studies.

 That means that we, as parents, are literally closer to our children than we ever have been.
-That kind of proximity will naturally expose parents to more of children’s completely normal, but completely obnoxious behavior.
+That kind of proximity will naturally expose parents to more of children’s completely normal but completely obnoxious behavior.
 Also, that proximity makes us our children’s social foils.
-Where once kids may have reserved annoying and defiant behaviors for the playground — where much of the social growth once occurred — those behaviors are happening under our noses.
+Where once kids may have reserved annoying and defiant behaviors for the playground — where much of their social growth once occurred — those behaviors are now happening under our noses.
 Why?
 Because they are always under our noses and our noses are always in their business.

 So, yeah, when your kids are being assholes (and make no mistake, they can be exactly that), you are going to experience it.
 Are they being assholes on purpose?
 No. They are making mistakes and pushing boundaries and figuring out how to live in the world.
 That sort of clumsy but necessary social education puts them at odds with polite behavior.
 And it’s stressful.
 It really is.